k-cybulski/survivingdke/index.md

 ### Books & Articles:

 * Use the [library search](https://library.maastrichtuniversity.nl/) while being authenticated with your UM account
-* PDF/Epubs of books and articles can be obtained from: Library Genesis _(All sorts of literature, including comics etc)_
+* PDF/Epubs of books and articles can be obtained from Library Genesis _(All sorts of literature, including comics etc)_
     See:
     * https://en.m.wikipedia.org/wiki/Sci-Hub
     * https://en.m.wikipedia.org/wiki/Library_Genesis
     * https://en.m.wikipedia.org/wiki/Library.nu
 * Check with your professor whether the literature has changed recently.
-If not, get it second hand from Facebook, or use your social skills.
+If not, get it second-hand from Facebook, or use your social skills.
 * Check the library several weeks before the start of the actual course for free.
 You can extend up to 10 times without having to spend any money.

 ### Studying

 * *Time management*.
 The key to success is to identify when you will be swamped with work, and when not, and plan around that.
 	* Week 1-4 in a block are the "Party/holiday" weeks.
-	* Week 5-7 are the "Now lets get shit done" weeks.
+	* Week 5-7 are the "Now let's get shit done" weeks.
 * No matter how well you got by doing things last minute in high-school / previous programs, you will crash and burn if you maintain the same attitude at DKE.
 	* Cry {INSERT TIME X} from now when you realize that we told you this and you choose to ignore it.
 	* No, this is not a challenge to showcase how intelligent you are because you *could* finish course _X_ while you "only studied the night before" / "not at all".